Code-Institute-Submissions/wedding-photography/README.md

 * I clicked on each navigation link on every page to ensure that they directed to the correct page.
 * I also clicked on the navigation brand on every page to ensure that it directed users back to the home page.
 * I tested each social media link in the footer to make sure that they linked to the correct social media website, and also opened up a new tab when clicked.
-* I tested each button on every page to ensure that they directed to the relevant sections.
+* I tested each button on every page to ensure that they directed users to the relevant sections.
 * I opened DevTools and checked the responsiveness of each page on desktop screens to small mobiles to ensure that the website was responsive across all devices.
 * I tested the image gallery on all screen sizes to ensure all photos showed in the correct order, and with intended spacing.
 * I tested each section of the contact form to make sure that the form could not be submitted without the required fields having the necessary information.